frankyeh/DSI-Studio-Website/doc/gui_t2.md

 ## 4. Check b-table orientation (animal scans)

-**Most animal studies need this step to get correct tractography.
+**ANIMAL STUDIES: Most animal studies need this step to get correct tractography.
 Ignoring this if you are not using fiber tracking**

 If your analysis does not consider fiber orientation (e.g. just analyze FA, ADC...etc.)
 You can ignore the b-table flipping problem.
 Otherwise, you will need to pay attention to the reconstructed fiber orientations.

 Apply [**B-table**][**Check b-table**] to check b-table orientation.
 The b-table checking function will examine a total of 24 different flip and swap conditions and figure out the one that gives the best fiber coherence.
+The "template-based" version will compare fiber orientation with a template, but this requires a good alignment with the template structure.

 The b-table checking function may fail if the SNR is low.
-In such cases, you might need to manually test different b-table flip/swap configurations to determine which one provides the correct fiber orientations..
+In such cases, you might need to manually test different b-table flip/swap configurations to determine which one provides the correct fiber orientations.

 ## 5. Make isotropic (optional)